nervosnetwork/rfcs/rfcs/0007-scoring-system-and-network-security/0007-scoring-system-and-network-security.md

 4. Find out the group which contains the most peers.
 5. Evict the lowest scored peer from the group found in step 4 if it is not empty.
 Otherwise, reject the connection from the new peer.

-We protect some peers from eviction based on characteristics that an attacker is hard to simulate or manipulate, to enhence the security of the network.
+We protect some peers from eviction based on characteristics that an attacker is hard to simulate or manipulate, to enhance the security of the network.

 ### Feeler Connection